eiffel-community/eiffel/eiffel-vocabulary/EiffelTestCaseTriggeredEvent.md

 __Required:__ Yes
 __Legal targets:__ [EiffelArtifactCreatedEvent](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md), [EiffelArtifactDeployedEvent](../eiffel-vocabulary/EiffelArtifactDeployedEvent.md), [EiffelCompositionDefinedEvent](../eiffel-vocabulary/EiffelCompositionDefinedEvent.md), [EiffelSourceChangeCreatedEvent](../eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md), [EiffelSourceChangeSubmittedEvent](../eiffel-vocabulary/EiffelSourceChangeSubmittedEvent.md)
 __Multiple allowed:__ No
-__Description:__ Identifies the Item Under Test; in other words, the entity that is about to be tested.
+__Description:__ Identifies the Implementation Under Test; in other words, the entity that is about to be tested.

 ### ORIGINAL_TRIGGER
 __Required:__ No